Noel Edmonds: The Late Late Breakfast Show

 The Late Late Breakfast Show was Edmonds' first Saturday-evening light-entertainment show on the BBC.
 Presented by Edmonds live on Saturday evenings from 4 September 1982 to 8 November 1986, initially with co-host Leni Harper.
 It also featured Mike Smith and John Peel.

 The programme is remembered for several accidents during its regular "Give it a Whirl" stunt slot; in particular the death of Michael Lush.
-The show was cancelled by the BBC on 15 November 1986, following the death of Lush two days earlier.
+The show was cancelled by the BBC on 15 November 1986, following Lush's death two days earlier.
 While rehearsing a bungee jump to be performed live on the show, Michael Lush plunged 120 ft to his death when his rope came loose.
 Edmonds resigned from the BBC immediately afterwards.

-The Noel Edmonds Show

-In June 1986, Edmonds hosted The Noel Edmonds Show on the ABC network in the United States.
-The series was a one-week trial late-night talk show, following Nightline.

 Telly Addicts

 Telly Addicts was a BBC1 game show hosted by Edmonds, who also owned the format.
 Telly Addicts broadcast for 13 years from 3 September 1985 until 29 July 1998.
 Questions were based on past and present television programmes, and generally took the form of a short clip being shown followed by a series of questions either specifically about the clip or more generally about the programme from which it had been taken.
 Two teams sat opposite each other on sofas.

 In 1991 he presented a prime time series called Noel's Addicts, but this show had no similarity to the Telly Addicts format and only ran for one series.